RHUDHRESH/Artisan/README.md

 - Connect repo in Vercel dashboard or run `vercel --prod` inside `frontend/`.

 ### Google Cloud Run (backend)
+Cloud Run is the recommended backend host, and the included `cloudbuild.yaml` automates building, pushing, and deploying the service while loading secrets from Secret Manager entries such as `groq-api-key` and `tavily-api-key`.

+Cloud Run exposes a `PORT` environment variable (default 8080).
+The backend container now respects `${PORT}` with a fallback to `8000`, so the same image works locally and on Cloud Run.

 ```bash
 gcloud builds submit --tag gcr.io/<PROJECT_ID>/artisan-backend
 gcloud run deploy artisan-backend \